×

 When we asked people living in Bayahibe what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Bayahibe, Dominican Republic is a blend of tropical paradise and cultural immersion.
 The small fishing village offers a laid-back lifestyle with beautiful beaches, clear waters, and lush greenery.
 The cost of living is relatively low, making it an attractive destination for those who work remotely.
 The local community is welcoming and friendly, and while Spanish is the main language, English is also widely spoken due to the tourism industry.
 This makes it easier for expats and digital nomads to communicate and integrate into the local culture.
 The internet connectivity in Bayahibe is generally reliable, which is crucial for digital nomads.
 There are also several cafes and restaurants that offer free Wi-Fi, providing comfortable spaces for remote work.
 The food in Bayahibe is a delightful mix of local Dominican cuisine and international dishes.
 Fresh seafood is abundant and there are also plenty of options for vegetarians and vegans.
 In terms of leisure activities, there's no shortage of things to do.
 From snorkeling and diving in the clear Caribbean waters to exploring the nearby national parks and caves, outdoor enthusiasts will find plenty to keep them occupied.
 Healthcare facilities are available in the nearby larger towns, and private health insurance is recommended for expats.
-Overall, Bayahibe offers a relaxed and affordable lifestyle for expats and digital nomads, with plenty of opportunities for cultural experiences and outdoor adventures," said one expat in Bayahibe.
+Overall, Bayahibe offers a relaxed and affordable lifestyle for expats and digital nomads, with plenty of opportunities for cultural experiences and outdoor adventures," wrote one member in Bayahibe.

 What do expats in Bayahibe appreciate most about the local culture?